“I realize that you can’t capture everything with a camera and sometimes just taking the time to make a memory of that moment is best.”

 The granddaughter of a Mason, I relish the alchemy of collodion.
 The slow methodical process of mixing chemicals and pouring emulsion on plates, allow me the ability to manipulate my support to create background narratives.
 Through this process the shadows of past life are transformed.
 The silhouettes are pictograms, a common language.”

-S. Gayle Stevens, you like to experiment with alternative photographic processes.
+S. Gayle, you like to experiment with alternative photographic processes.
 What fascinates you about them?

 Alchemy.
 I love mixing the chemicals getting messy, black hands.
 I liked making mud pies when I was a kid.
 I have to touch stuff, muck around.